-\POLS 2210 Comparative Politics.
+\POLS 2210 Comparative Politics in Global Perspective.
 (3)

 An introduction to comparative analysis of political systems.
 Topics considered include basic concepts of comparative theory, modern political history in developed and developing areas, the interaction of political and economic factors in developed and developing areas, politics and state institutions in selected countries, and comparative aspects of domestic and foreign public policy.